qaantum/Calculator/ios/XCODE_SETUP_CHECKLIST.md

 ## 🐛 If You See Errors

-### "Cannot find 'CryptatextPalette' in scope"
+### "Cannot find 'CiphioPalette' in scope"
 - **Fix**: Make sure `ThemeOption.swift` is added to target
-- Select `ThemeOption.swift` → File Inspector → Target Membership → Check "Cryptatext"
+- Select `ThemeOption.swift` → File Inspector → Target Membership → Check "Ciphio"

 ### "No such module 'CryptoKit'"
 - **Fix**: Set deployment target to iOS 13.0+ (Step 3 above)